epahomov/docker-spark/README.md

 * old-spark - Old functionality with setting up spark cluster.
 Not supported, not recommended to use.

 Master has version java_8_spark_2.1.0_hadoop_2.7

+## Zeppelin

+This image is base image for [Apache Zeppelin Image](https://github.com/epahomov/docker-zeppelin)